 Patent Office: Davies Collison Cave

 The EPO rejected the two European patent applications made by Thaler.
+The Office held that the European Patent Convention (EPC) requires the inventor to be a natural person and an AI machine cannot assign patent rights to the applicant.
 Read a summary of its decision here.
-Thaler has appealed.

-The EPO Board of Appeal revealed its preliminary view on June 21 (see here and here).
+Thaler appealed.
+The EPO Legal Board of Appeal (BoA) revealed its preliminary view on June 21 (see here and here).
 The Board said: “In the preliminary view of the Board, under the EPC the inventor designated for the purpose of a patent application must be a person having legal capacity.”
-The appeal hearing is scheduled to be heard later this year.

 Robert Jehan of Williams Powell